xeniakal/AMLS_20-21_SN20159465/README.md

   - README.md

 The **A1, A2, B1 and B2** folders contain the code files for each task, besides the pretrained models that showed the better performance.
 Each folder contains one `.ipynb` file, one `.py` file and the final pretrained model (*pickle or hdf5 format*) which is explained how it was adopted in the corresponding .ipynb file
-* In *.ipynb* files we present all steps taken to solve the tasks, explaining our various models and design choices.
+* In *.ipynb* files we present all steps taken to reach the best performing model, explaining our various models and design choices.
 In addition, we explain briefly the results obtained via our experiments and provide accuracy prediction scores on unseen data (Test Set), besides Train and Dev Set.
 To compare the efficiency of each model we present their metrics and compare them through plots and tables.
 * In *.py* files, only final best performing model's evaluation code is included with the best preprocessing technique for each task, besides accuracy reports (including metrics and confusion matrixes) for each train, validation and test data.
+In this file we load the pretrained models, instead of training them from the beginning.
+If you want to run the process of training, see on [Code Usage](#code usage)
 * **Datasets** folder is empty for the shake of memory bandwidth on Github.
 If you want to run the project use this folder to insert the datasets from the link provided.

 **!
 Notice !**<br/>